YoichiroSugimoto/20241111_PTMs_in_lysine_rich_domains/README.md

 # Introduction
-An R-based pipeline for studying lysine hydroxylations from LC-MS/MS data for the study:
+An R-based pipeline for the study:

  **Quantitative profiling of JMJD6-catalysed lysine hydroxylation reveals residue-dependent oxygen sensitivity**